SenyaChe/pandas-dataframe-chunker/README.md

 - Works with pre-sorted DataFrames to maintain order.

-## Requirements
-This module requires Python 3.6+ and the pandas library.

 ## Components
 The module comprises several components, including:
 * `DateGenerator`: Generates a sequence of dates for creating DataFrames.